 The Government reduced the lifetime allowance three times after it came into force in 2006.
 Each time it reduced, those people who had already built-up large pensions could apply for protection from the reduction.
 If you have an LTA protection, your lump sum allowances could be higher than the standard limits.

-You can still apply to protect your lifetime allowance by applying to HMRC for Fixed or Individual Protection 2016.
-The deadline for making an application is 5 April 2025.
-See https://www.gov.uk/guidance/pension-schemes-protect-your-lifetime-allowance for more information.
+It is no longer possible to apply for lifetime allowance protections unless you have benefits in a public service pension scheme that could be affected by the McCloud remedy.
+If this applies, you can still to apply to HMRC for Fixed or Individual Protection 2016 until 5 April 2027.
+See the national member website for information about the McCloud remedy.

 LTA enhancements

 You may have applied for these if you transferred a pension to the UK from overseas or you were awarded a pension credit as part of a divorce/dissolution of a civil partnership.

+Section 7 – Declaration

+If you are taking a tax-free lump sum with the intention of significantly increasing contributions to another pension scheme, you must inform us as tax charges may apply.
+This is called pension recycling.
+See HMRC’s website for information.